statshero/data-projects/README.md

 # A list of projects related to data

 This is a simple list of projects I've worked on in the past related to data.
+The images link to the project sites.

+**Table of Contents**

+goes here

 ## _Show me the money_, a data project